The Best Date Night Restaurants In San Francisco guide image

 Going on a first or 100th date?
 You need this guide.

 Dating isn’t easy.
 First dates might have you heading out armed with an exit strategy and a list of 37 potential conversation starters.
-And by the time you get to the umpteenth one, you’re just trying to “keep this thing alive” and avoid spending the evening on the couch watching re-runs of another Bravo reality series.
+And by the time you get to the umpteenth one, you’re just trying to “keep this thing alive” and avoid spending the evening on the couch watching reruns of another reality series.
 Like we said, dating is tough.
 Let us help.
-Here are 16 spots in the city that will guarantee dating success.
+Here are 17 spots in the city that will guarantee dating success.

 THE SPOTS

 The Anchovy Bar is the third spot from the State Bird Provisions and The Progress people, and it’s the most romantic in the family.
 Dark tile accents, floral arrangements, and the glow of overhead orb lights sets the stage for flirty knee brushes under the table.
-Come here with someone you share toothpaste with, and debate future pet names over tender anchovies in spicy hot oil, halibut crudo with seasonal fruit, and broiled oysters soaking in sambal butter.
+Come here with someone you share toothpaste with and debate future pet names over tender anchovies in spicy hot oil or broiled oysters soaking in sambal butter.

 Mijoté feels like you’re at a dinner party at a friend’s house.
 Every dish on the four-course menu at this French restaurant in the Mission is stunning, and if you sit at the bar (the best seats in the house) you’ll get to watch staff finish up scallop appetizers, cut big hunks of sourdough (to sop up all the rich sauces), and pour elderberry jus or harissa butter onto your entrée from across the counter.
 Sip on a glass of natural wine in the cozy space and plan on making a standing monthly date a routine here—no two meals are ever the same.

 This Richmond spot looks like an Airbnb in the Hamptons crossed with an HGTV-staged apartment, complete with lots of natural light and cozy booths.
 It’s also a date night restaurant that’s not too stressful to get a table at, plus they have great cocktails and small plates built for sharing.
-Definitely get the halibut crudo with passion fruit vinaigrette and salsa macha, or roasted cauliflower with black tahini hummus, and a couple of bigger dishes like the handkerchief pasta with rich white bolognese.
+Definitely get the seasonal crudo with vinaigrette or roasted cauliflower with black tahini hummus as well as a couple of bigger dishes like the handkerchief pasta with rich white bolognese.

 At this Northern Vietnamese spot in the Tenderloin, you're treated to an impressive lineup of family-style dishes, cocktails infused with pandan and Vietnamese coffee, and an easygoing energy that’ll make you want to stay until the kitchen closes.
 Settle into a cushioned booth with your date and go in on bánh khọt topped with caviar, bun cha in fragrant broth, and bò tái chanh, a chilled beef dish with tender filet mignon, onion, and citrus-y nuoc cham.
 Split the sweet mochi pandan cake for dessert.